jadAhr/challengeSotware/README.md

 # How to use this demo

-Be sure you have :
+Make sure you have :
 - **[Nodejs](https://nodejs.org/en)**
 - **[php](https://www.php.net/)**
 - **[composer](https://getcomposer.org/)**